aericson/django-bower-cdn/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-django-cdn-js could always use more documentation, whether as part of the
+django-bower-cdn could always use more documentation, whether as part of the
-official django-cdn-js docs, in docstrings, or even on the web in blog posts,
+official django-bower-cdn docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/aericson/django-cdn-js/issues.
+The best way to send feedback is to file an issue at https://github.com/aericson/django-bower-cdn/issues.

 If you are proposing a feature: